RMIT University Executive and Leadership Team

 Leadership Overview

-RMIT University has 10 executives leading key functions including strategy, operations, and finance.
+RMIT University has 10 executives leading key functions including strategy, operational management, research transformation, information technology, and student leadership.

 Leadership Roles at RMIT University